mem3nto0/DLRN_App/README.md

 To use DLRN app, please follow this  protocol:

-1) close the GitHub page using "git clone git@github.com:mem3nto0/DLRN_App.git" or download all the files in the repository.
+1) clone the GitHub page using: git clone git@github.com:mem3nto0/DLRN_App.git or download all the files in the repository.
 It can take a few minutes due to the large files.
-2) unzip the pre-trained model files
+3) unzip the pre-trained model files
-3) start the GUI using the command "python3 DLRN_GUI.py" in the prompt or using VScode.
+4) start the GUI using the command "python3 DLRN_GUI.py" in the prompt or using VScode.

 After these three steps, a Graphic window will open and a few options can be selected: